 What Would X Do?: "What would Uncle do?" is a question Zuko frequently asks himself when trying to do the right thing in Season 3.
 Sometimes results in Ice Cream Koans.

 Aang does this just before consulting the previous avatars for advice.

 White Man's Burden: This is the Fire Nation's official reason for conquering and colonizing the rest of the world: they want to "share their greatness" with the rest of the world.
-Certainly, Ozai doesn't care about that and just wants to be the supreme ruler of everything, but that was Firelord Sozin's reason for beginning the war in the first place.
+Certainly, Azulon and Ozai don't care about that and they just want to be the supreme ruler of everything, but that was Fire Lord Sozin's reason for beginning the war in the first place.

 Season 1's "The Deserter" shares too many plot elements with Apocalypse Now for it to be coincidence.
 Jeong Jeong is a Colonel Kurtz expy, and Chey (voiced bythe Crypt Keeper, of all people) bears an equally strong resemblance to Dennis Hopper's unnamed photojournalist character.